Rosuav/TwitchTips/Moderation.md

 message, something you can't easily do any other way.
 This message removal does not remove a mod sword, does not excessively purge all text, and is a great way to deal with an accidental slip-up by an otherwise-legit person.

+* This only affects the person who does it, and can be activated/deactivated via the gear icon in your chat window.

 ----